 So I became a contemplative nun.

-This lasted about 28 years when I started feeling trapped and enclosed (we lived cloistered inside a block wide monastery) and after about 8 months of counseling at Guest House (Residential Catholic addiction treatment center) I made the decision to leave.
+This lasted about 28 years until I started feeling trapped and enclosed (we lived cloistered inside a block wide monastery) and after about 8 months of counseling at Guest House (Residential Catholic addiction treatment center) I made the decision to leave.
 (I was not addicted to drugs or alcohol but I had problems!)
 In 2011 I was dispensed from my vows.